 Whether or not the brand field has any other use in the shopping feed algorithm is unconfirmed.

-The product’s Google Trade Identification Number (GTIN) is now a required field for all products which have a GTIN.
+The product’s Google Trade Identification Number (GTIN) is a required field for all products which have a GTIN.
 Usually a product’s GTIN will be its UPC, EAN or JAN (or ISBN for books).
 Multipacks have their own distinct GTIN.
+(Google will disallow ads for products if more than one unique product has the same GTIN.)

 It’s important to remember that the product GTIN probably isn’t your internal SKU.
 Make sure you have an accurate ‘map’ of SKU to GTIN/UPC/etc. Failing to do this can create no end of inventory issues.